anas337/Human-Activity-Recognition-Using-Smartphones.github.io/README.md

 2. `./ Processed-Data/`: This Directory includes the **fully processed dataset** which concerns all The twelve activities performed by users in the experiment.

-		-  `X_train.txt` : Train features, each line is composed 561-feature vector with time frequency domain variables.
+		- `X_train.txt` : Train features, each line is composed 561-feature vector with time and frequency domain variables.

-		-  `X_test.txt` : Test features, each line is composed 561-feature vector with time frequency domain variables.
+		- `X_test.txt` : Test features, each line is composed 561-feature vector with time and frequency domain variables.

 		- `y_train.txt`: train activity labels, its range is from 1 to 12

 		- `y_test.txt`: test activity labels, its range is from 1 to 12

 		- `subject_id_train.txt`: training subject identifiers, Its range is from 1 to 30